Opportunity Party (New Zealand): 2017 general election

-The party was registered by the Electoral Commission on 6 March 2017.
-On 24 May 2017, Gareth Morgan announced the party's first four electoral and list candidates for the general election on 23 September 2017, and announced further candidates in the following months including former Green Party candidate Teresa Moore who joined Geoff Simmons as co-deputy leader.
-TOP's final list had 26 party list candidates of which 21 were also contesting electorates.
+In May 2017, Morgan announced the party's first candidates for the 2017 general election, and announced further candidates in the following months, including former Green Party candidate Teresa Moore who joined Geoff Simmons as co-deputy leader.
+TOP's party list had 26 candidates, of which 21 were also contesting electorates.

 TOP took TVNZ to court after being excluded from its televised election debates, but lost the case.
-Leader Gareth Morgan faced controversy during the campaign for referring to Labour leader Jacinda Ardern as "lipstick on a pig", suggesting that the new leader had style but not substance.
-Morgan also faced backlash when he criticised the public for being sad over the death of Jacinda Ardern's cat.
+Morgan faced controversy during the campaign for referring to Labour leader Jacinda Ardern as "lipstick on a pig", suggesting that the new leader had style but not substance.
+He also faced backlash when he criticised the public for being sad over the death of Ardern's cat.
 This backlash included an email from TOP candidate Jenny Condie, who said, "It is not merely Gareth's comments themselves – these are a reflection of the culture that exists within the party.
 There is a mismatch between our policies and our culture: between what we say we want to accomplish and how we actually behave."
 In response, Morgan told Condie to resign from the party.

-At the 2017 general election, TOP gained 2.4% of the vote and won no seats in the New Zealand House of Representatives.
-Morgan vowed to continue fighting for a "fairer New Zealand" and maintained that TOP was not a failure since it was the fifth most popular party.
+TOP gained 2.4% of the vote, winning no parliamentary seats.
+Morgan vowed to continue fighting for a "fairer New Zealand" and maintained that TOP was not a failure as it was the fifth most popular party.